At least two wounded in Guinea opposition clash with security

 Guinea’s opposition parties are trying to pressure the government to hold local elections before the presidential vote, set for October, in line with a 2013 agreement between the country’s rival political factions.

 “People are running all over the place.
-I overheard two gunshots,” said Aissata Barry in Conakry’s Hamdallaye neighbourhood.
+I overheard two gunshots,” said Aissata Barry in Conakry’s Hamdallaye neighborhood.

 The government said in a statement that several people had been arrested but denied it fired shots at protesters.